intel/qpl/README.md

 Intel® Query Processing Library (Intel® QPL) Beta
 =================================================

-The Intel® Query Processing Library (Intel® QPL) provides a common interface for a number of commonly used algorithms.
-Using this library enables you to automatically tune your application to many generations of processors without changes in your application.
-The Intel® QPL provides high performance implementations of data processing functions for existing hardware accelerator, and/or software path in case if hardware accelerator is not available.
-Code written within the library automatically takes advantage of available modern CPU capabilities.
-This behavior can provide tremendous development and maintenance savings.
-Use the Intel® QPL to improve performance of database, enterprise data, communications, and scientific/technical applications.
+The Intel® Query Processing Library (Intel® QPL) is an open-source library to provide high-performance query processing operations on Intel CPUs.
+Intel® QPL is aimed to support capabilities of the new Intel® In-Memory Analytics Accelerator (Intel® IAA) available on Next Generation Intel® Xeon® Scalable processors, codenamed Sapphire Rapids processor, such as very high throughput compression and decompression combined with primitive analytic functions, as well as to provide highly-optimized SW fallback on other Intel CPUs.
+Intel QPL primarily targets applications such as big-data and in-memory analytic databases.

 ## Get Started